Yuri-Vlasqz/3D_Human_Pose_MediaPipe/README.md

 # 3D Human Pose MediaPipe
 **Multi-Camera Human Pose triangulation, with real-time 3D graph feedback.**

-- Main program is multithreaded for performance increase in I/O bound operations, such as, concurrent image aquisition of all IP/RTSP cameras.
+- Frame inference is multithreaded for performance increase in I/O bound operations, such as, concurrent image aquisition of all IP/RTSP cameras.

 - [MediaPipe Pose](https://developers.google.com/mediapipe/solutions/vision/pose_landmarker), developed by Google, is used as the 2D Human Pose inference backbone.